bsccf/Uni-notes/Thermofluids/8U Phases and behaviours of s/phase diagrams.md

 ![[Pasted image 20211210095909.png]]

-On the second one the flat sections represent temperatures where forms with different densitys exist
+On the second one the flat sections represent temperatures where forms with different densitys exist, these occur at temperatures where phase changes occur.
+Water has some unique properties that cause it to become more dense when melting hence there is also a line to represent how normal substances behave.

-Phase diagrams can also be 3D:
+Also note that phase diagrams can also be 3D:
 ![[Pasted image 20211210095813.png]]
+You are expected to be [[youvable to draw this during exams]].